Erotemic/shitspotter/README.rst

 Lower res copies of the photos live on the cloud, but I'm planning on sharing the originals.

 The dataset is currently 20+GB, so I'm planning to use IPFS (or some P2P solution) to handle data distribution.
-Curently the data does not have any annotations, although I've started to build scripts to make that process easier.
+Currently the data does not have any annotations, although I've started to build scripts to make that process easier.

 Eventually I would like to host the data via DVC + IPFS, but fsspec needs an IPFS filesystem implementation first.